NicolaiThagaard/NikoRice/README.md

 # Ubuntu Server 18.04 and 20.04 ONLY!

 This is a auto-ricer that changes the look of your Ubuntu Server 18.04 to make a more minimalistic terminal-based desktop enviorment.
-This script uses the i3 Window Manager as a template and zsh combined with Oh-My-Zsh as shell.
+This script uses the i3 Window Manager as a template and ZSH combined with Oh-My-Zsh as shell.
 Testet on Ubuntu Server 18.04 and 20.04, but might work on other distros too, however, I haven't tested this.

 ### Important note: